-The main factors that contribute to the success of the control practices used for waterhemp are tillage regime, herbicides, cultivation practice, and crops’ competitiveness.
-Among those four factors, crop competitiveness is reflected in emergence proportion, mature plant size (intermediate value to calculate fecundity), and fecundity because this factor could not be measured independently.
+The main factors that contribute to the success of the control practices used for waterhemp are tillage regime, herbicides, cultivation practice, and crop competitiveness.
+Among those four factors, crop competitiveness is reflected in waterhemp emergence proportion, mature plant size, and fecundity because this factor could not be measured independently.

 Matrix calculation in this study was performed in R version 4.2.0 (R Development Core Team, 2022).
 The population growth rate (λ) sensitivity and elasticity were calculated with eigen.analysis function in the popbio package version 2.7 (Stubben et al., 2020).